truenas/documentation/content/CORETutorials/SettingUIPreferences.md

 ## Tuning the Visibility of UI Elements.

 Click the **Choose Theme** dropdown list to change the color appearance of the web interface.
-Select from a range of prebuilt or custom created themes.
+Select from a range of pre-built or custom created themes.
 The **High Contrast** option offers the most visibility.

 Select **Prefer buttons with icons only** when working with limited screen space.
 This displays icons and tooltips without text labels.